 Note 1: "Control Investments" are investments in those companies that are "Control Investments" of the Company, as defined in the Investment Company Act of 1940.
-A company is deemed to be a "Control Investment" of Regal One Corporation if Regal One Corporation owns more than 25% of the voting securities of such company
+A company is deemed to be a "Control Investment" of Regal One Corporation if Regal One Corporation owns more than 25% of the voting securities of such company.
+This would include on a pro forma basis investments in Integrated Medical Partners, LLC, Rockfish Holdings, LLC & Advantis Healthcare Solutions, Inc.

 Note 2: "Affiliate Investments" are investments in those companies that are "Affiliated Companies" of the Company, as defined in the Investment Company Act of 1940, which are not "Control Investments."
-A company is deemed to be an "Affiliate" of Regal One Corporation if Regal One Corporation owns 5% of more, but less than 25%, of the voting securities of such company
+A company is deemed to be an "Affiliate" of Regal One Corporation if Regal One Corporation owns 5% of more, but less than 25%, of the voting securities of such company.

-Note 3: All Preferred stock will be converted into 3,183,467 shares of Common Shares
+Note 3: All outstanding shares of Preferred Stock of Regal One Corporation will be converted into 3,183,467 shares of Common Stock of Newco.

-Note 4: The 3,633,067 Class A shares will be split 1:2 resulting in 1,816,534 Class A Common Shares prior to the conversion of the Preferred Stock referenced in Note 3 above and 5,000,000 Class A Common Shares after taking into effect the aforementioned reverse split and preferred share conversion.
+Note 4: The 3,633,067 shares of Common Stock of Regal One Corporation will be split 1:2 resulting in 1,816,534 shares of Common Stock of Regal One Corporation prior to the conversion of the Preferred Stock referenced in Note 3 above and 5,000,000 shares of Common Stock of Regal One Corporation after taking into effect the aforementioned reverse split and preferred share conversion.

-Note 5: In addition to the 5,000,000 Class A Common Shares resulting from the reverse split (See Note 4) and the preferred share conversion (See Note 3), Regal One Corporation will issue an additional 101,759,330 shares in exchange for \$53,557,542 in assets as set forth in Schedule A to this information statement.
+Note 5: In addition to the 5,000,000 shares of Common Stock of Regal One Corporation resulting from the reverse split (See Note 4) and the preferred share conversion (See Note 3), Regal One Corporation will issue an additional 101,759,330 shares of Common Stock in exchange for \$53,557,542 pursuant to the terms of the Purchase Agreement.